Brexpiprazole: Pharmacodynamics

+It exerts its pharmacodynamic actions mainly by modulating signaling of multiple serotonin, dopamine and noradrenaline receptors.

 Brexpiprazole acts as a partial agonist of the serotonin 5-HT1A receptor and the dopamine D2 and D3 receptors.
-Partial agonists have both blocking properties and stimulating properties at the receptor they bind to.
-The ratio of blocking activity to stimulating activity determines a portion of its clinical effects.
-Brexpiprazole has more blocking and less stimulating activity at the dopamine receptors than its predecessor, aripiprazole, which may decrease its risk for agitation and restlessness.
-Specifically, where aripiprazole has an intrinsic activity or agonist effect at the D2 receptor of 60%+, brexpiprazole has an intrinsic activity at the same receptor of about 45%.
-For aripiprazole, this means more dopamine receptor activation at lower doses, with blockade being reached at higher doses, while brexpiprazole has the inverse effect because a partial agonist competes with dopamine.
+Brexpiprazole is a less stimulating partial agonist of the dopamine receptors than its predecessor, aripiprazole, potentially decreasing its risk for agitation and restlessness.
 Brexpiprazole has a high affinity for the 5-HT1A receptor, acting as a potent antagonist at 5-HT2A receptors, and a potent partial agonist at dopamine D2 receptors with lower intrinsic activity compared to aripiprazole.
 In vivo characterization of brexpiprazole shows that it may act as a near-full agonist of the 5-HT1A receptor.
 This may further underlie a lower potential than aripiprazole to cause treatment-emergent, movement-related disorders such as akathisia due to the downstream dopamine release that is triggered by 5-HT1A receptor agonism.
 It is also an antagonist of the serotonin 5-HT2A, 5-HT2B, and 5-HT7 receptors, which may contribute to antidepressant effect.
 It also binds to and blocks the α1A-, α1B-, α1D-, and α2C-adrenergic receptors.
 The drug has negligible affinity for the muscarinic acetylcholine receptors, and hence has no anticholinergic effects.
 Although brexpiprazole has less affinity for H1 compared to aripiprazole, weight gain can occur.

 History

 Clinical trials

-Brexpiprazole was in clinical trials for adjunctive treatment of MDD, adult ADHD, bipolar disorder and schizophrenia.
+Brexpiprazole was in clinical trials for adjunctive treatment of major depressive disorder, adult attention deficit hyperactivity disorder, bipolar disorder, schizophrenia, and agitation associated with dementia due to Alzheimer's disease.

-Major depression
+Major depressive disorder

 Phase II

-The Phase II multicenter, double-blind, placebo-controlled study randomized 429 adult MDD patients who exhibited an inadequate response to one to three approved antidepressant treatments (ADTs) in the current episode.
+The phase II multicenter, double-blind, placebo-controlled study randomized 429 adult MDD patients who exhibited an inadequate response to one to three approved antidepressant treatments (ADTs) in the current episode.
 The study was designed to assess the efficacy and safety of brexpiprazole as an adjunctive treatment to standard antidepressant treatment.
 The antidepressants included in the study were desvenlafaxine, escitalopram, fluoxetine, paroxetine, sertraline, and venlafaxine.

 Phase III

-A new Phase III study was in the recruiting stage: "Study of the Safety and Efficacy of Two Fixed Doses of OPC-34712 as Adjunctive Therapy in the Treatment of Adults With Major Depressive Disorder (the Polaris Trial)".
+A phase III study was in the recruiting stage: "Study of the Safety and Efficacy of Two Fixed Doses of OPC-34712 as Adjunctive Therapy in the Treatment of Adults With Major Depressive Disorder (the Polaris Trial)".
 Its goal is "to compare the effect of brexpiprazole to the effect of placebo (an inactive substance) as add on treatment to an assigned FDA approved antidepressant treatment (ADT) in patients with major depressive disorder who demonstrate an incomplete response to a prospective trial of the same assigned FDA approved ADT".
 Estimated enrollment was 1250 volunteers.